-First it’s important to clarify the amount of money you’ll need to spend: you’ll need to spend near $50 or so minimally to purchase one that will give you results that actually help.
-For the purposes of this article I’ll use spending limits of $100 maximum but I’ll provide great choices for less than $50 too.
+First it’s important to clarify the amount of money you’ll need to spend: you’ll need to spend near $50 or so minimum to get one that will give good results.
+For the purposes of this article I’ll use a spending limit of $100 as the maximum, but I’ll provide several great choices for less than $50 too.

 Understanding the types of allergens in the air to be removed

 There are many types of allergy causing substances in the air we breathe:

 - Plant pollen & by products

 - Dust mite substances (mite feces and body parts)